ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ```

 The contract is at address `DEPOSIT_CONTRACT_ADDRESS`.
-When a user wishes to become a validator by moving their ETH from the Ethereum 1.0 chain to the Ethereum 2.0 chain, they should call the `deposit` function, sending up to `MAX_DEPOSIT` ETH and providing as `deposit_parameters` a SimpleSerialize'd `DepositParameters` object of the form:
+When a user wishes to become a validator by moving their ETH from Ethereum 1.0 to the Ethereum 2.0 chain, they should call the `deposit` function, sending up to `MAX_DEPOSIT` ETH and providing as `deposit_parameters` a SimpleSerialize'd `DepositParameters` object of the form:

 ```python
 {